Interval

 Output

-Return the higher coordinate of an interval set.
+Return the number of generators of an interval.

 Input